mjendrusch/nimna/README.md

 Currently, the following things are available with the high level interface:

   * Folding:
-    * Partition function folding for one or more molecules.
+    * Partition function folding for one or more molecules, as well as alignments.
-    * Minimum free energy folding for one or more molecules.
+    * Minimum free energy folding for one or more molecules, as well as alignments..
     * Centroid structure folding for one or more molecules.
     * 2DFold (MFE and partition function).
     * Maximum expected accuracy folding.